-Your Companys performance during FY18 compared to the previous year issummarised below.
+Your Company's standalone performance during FY20 compared to the previous year issummarized below.

-Key highlights of the Companys financial performance during FY18 are as under:
+Key highlights of the Company's financial performance during FY20 are as follows:

 A detailed financial performance analysis is provided in the Management Discussion& Analysis Report which is part of this Annual Report.

 During the year the Company's investments in capacity enhancements and capabilityintegration across its Discovery and Development Services enabled it to offer moreinnovative sophisticated and value-added solutions to its global clients as well asdeliver greater value for its stakeholders.
 By remaining committed to innovation talentdevelopment quality standards safety regulatory compliance and cost optimisation theCompany successfully partnered its clients on their scientific programmes.
 The Companyalso strengthened its marketing and client outreach programs by_ initiating newactivities.
 All this helped not only in driving integrated innovation but also inexpanding its client base as well as expanding engagement with existing clients.

 During the year Syngene's Discovery Services business recorded strong growth.
 Weopened a new state-of-the-art research and development facility in Genome Valley inHyderabad India.
 The first phase comprises 50000 sq. ft. of laboratory space and housesaround 150 scientists.
 We extended our biologics discovery and preclinical researchcapabilities in CAR-T therapy an innovative cell-based approach to treating cancer.Several projects covering hypothesis-testing and validation of new biological targets aswell as the exploration of novel mechanisms related to CAR-T therapies are underway.Bioinformatics and Cheminformatics previously operating as separate units were combinedinto Research Informatics and have developed an Artificial Intelligence (AI) platform formultiparameter optimisation of small molecules.